cthiel42/sniffy/README.md

 Steps:

-1) Create PromQL output
+- Test this in the lab with a prometheus server and see what performance is like
-2) Create config logic to decide what input and output gets selected
+- Create config logic to decide what input and output gets selected
-3) Add switches into the code to allow certain analysis and statistics to be or not be reported
+- Add switches into the code to allow certain analysis and statistics to be or not be reported